GA10 Turboprop Single Certified

 Key Takeaways:

-• Deliveries of the Airvan GA10 are expected to begin early next year.
+• Deliveries for the Airvan GA10 are expected to commence early next year.

 See a mistake?
 Contact us.